 The recent acquittal of George Zimmerman, the man with the gun that killed Trayvon Martin, has sparked outrage across the nation, especially among mothers of young black men.
 In many ways, Martin’s death harkens back to the murder of another young black man, decades earlier, in 1955 in segregated Mississippi.

-TWO TRAGEDIES LINKED Emmett Till, a young and precocious boy of 14, was visiting his southern relatives.
+Emmett Till, a young and precocious boy of 14, was visiting his southern relatives.
 Till lived in Chicago and attended an integrated school.
 He boasted to his Mississippi friends, who still lived under the iron fist of Jim Crow, that he went to school and was friends with white girls.
 At a local store, his friends dared him to approach a married, white woman.
 He’s alleged to have whistled at her and said, “Hey lady.”
 Emmett crossed the line of sex and race.
 And so men with guns, seeking to maintain order and control, kidnapped and murdered him.

 Emmett Till’s innocent gesture cost him his life.
 His mother, Mamie Till-Mobley did the unthinkable when she displayed her son’s butchered corpse at his funeral.
 But she wanted the world to see just what evil and brutality men with guns were capable of when they took “the law” into their own hands.